 YMCA Knight Park Summer Day Camp

 The Ambler Area YMCA, in conjunction with the Borough of Ambler, has created the Knight Park Summer Day Camp.
 Drop off and pick up are at the gym located at Borough Hall, 131 Rosemary Ave.
 Children walk to Knight Park each morning, weather permitting, for structured activities.
 Knight Park offers children residing within the borough a safe and positive place to spend their summer days.
 Energetic, creative, and well-trained staff encourage youth participation in a wide variety of activities including:

 - arts & crafts

 - special events

 - family swim pass for the Ambler Area Y Indoor Pool once a week

 - The staff-to-camper ratio is 1:10.
 Hours are 8:30 a.m. to 4 p.m.
 Monday – Friday.
 (No extended Camp Care).
 Please check back in the Spring of 2016 for registration dates and information on this year’s camp.
 [Proof of borough residency is required at registration.]

 Family Movie Nights in the Park

-Every summer the Borough of Ambler’s Parks & Recreation Committee presents different family feature films at borough parks.
+Borough of Ambler’s Parks & Recreation Committee presents different family feature films at Borough parks.
 There is no charge and you can bring your own snacks.
-Check back in Spring 2016 for a schedule of movie dates and showings.
+Check back for a schedule of movie dates and showings.